cerico/glt/README.md

 ## TODO / Issues

-[ ] Only refreshes or direct links in dev.
-Need to use connect-history-api-fallback in production build, haven't done yet - will do in the next hour!
+[√] Only refreshes or direct links in dev.
+Fixed, can now refresh and direct link in production

 [ ] General Look and Feel